 Tappahannock is a very small town located in the state of Virginia.
 With a population of 2,387 people and two constituent neighborhoods, Tappahannock is the 196th largest community in Virginia.

-Unlike some towns, Tappahannock isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Tappahannock are a mix of both white- and blue-collar jobs.
-Overall, Tappahannock is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Tappahannock who work in office and administrative support (13.42%), sales jobs (12.05%), and food service (9.51%).
+Tappahannock is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Tappahannock is a town of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Tappahannock who work in sales jobs (11.90%), office and administrative support (10.67%), and food service (10.67%).

 Being a small town, Tappahannock does not have a public transit system used by locals to get to and from work.

-The percentage of adults in Tappahannock with college degrees is slightly lower than the national average of 21.84% for all communities.
-13.56% of adults in Tappahannock have a bachelor's degree or advanced degree.
+The percentage of adults in Tappahannock who are college-educated is close to the national average for all communities of 21.84%: 18.95% of the adults in Tappahannock have a bachelor's degree or advanced degree.

-The per capita income in Tappahannock in 2010 was $19,684, which is lower middle income relative to Virginia and the nation.
-This equates to an annual income of $78,736 for a family of four.
-Tappahannock also has one of the higher rates of people living in poverty in the nation, with 31.59% of its population below the federal poverty line.
+The per capita income in Tappahannock in 2010 was $18,896, which is low income relative to Virginia, and lower middle income relative to the rest of the US.
+This equates to an annual income of $75,584 for a family of four.
+However, Tappahannock contains both very wealthy and poor people as well.
+Tappahannock also has one of the higher rates of people living in poverty in the nation, with 31.45% of its population below the federal poverty line.

 Tappahannock is an extremely ethnically-diverse town.
 The people who call Tappahannock home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Tappahannock residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Tappahannock include Irish, African, German, and Swedish.
+The greatest number of Tappahannock residents report their race to be Black or African-American, followed by White.
+Important ancestries of people in Tappahannock include African, Irish, German, and Swedish.

 The most common language spoken in Tappahannock is English.
 Other important languages spoken here include French and Spanish.